19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (ii) the date on which the Board is notified, in such manner as may be prescribed in any regulations made under section 77(1), of the member’s death.

-(4D) Where a member of the Fund dies on or after 1st January 2004, the Board may cease to pay interest on any amount standing to the credit of the deceased member in the Fund —
+(4D) Where a member of the Fund dies on or after 1st January 2004, the Board may cease to pay interest on any amount standing to the credit of the deceased member in the Fund that is not in any nominee account maintained for the deceased member —

 (a) in any case where that amount is transferred to the general moneys of the Fund on or before the 7th anniversary of the day of the member’s death, after the 7th anniversary of the day of the member’s death;